timofeysie/tiwanaku/README.md

 When running the app, the form select still needs some work.
 It doesn't change and I'm thinking show the total number of results and a link to view them would be a decent feature.

+Aftrt dpomg a bit of UX thinking, what we want is a list-list=detail pattern that is keyboard navigatable both up and down/left and right, chunked lists and cached nicely with deep comparrisons for changed data.
+It would also be nice to use variable fonts to dynamically adjust the text for its container.
+As well, a kind of pwa dashboard to show cache and its state.
+Theres a whole list of to do items on a few of the projects, so this list here should be focused on just what is needed to implement the categories selection.
+We can get back to inputting a new category ofter our switcher is finished.

+The first task is a list of categories.
+The selected category shows a list of its items on the right.
+Press the right arrow key or select an item in the list with a mouse or a tap, and the categories shift left off screen and the item list shifts left to take the place of the categories and the item descriptions are shown on the right/  If you again move right, the item detail page is shown on the right0

+Chunking means that each list shows only a certain number per page.
+Seven might be the magic number, but we will add a setting to adjust this.
+We have ten fingures so that seems like a good idea to me.

+The next thing then is how to show the chunked sections.
+Pagination?
+Vertical scrolling without chunking?
+No one wants to scroll thru a long list.
+Currently there are 99 items on the cognitive bias list.
+That's about 90 too many.
+I think pagination, despite the amount of real estate it takes up on the screen is the go.
+We will also want a text search at the top.

+So with this changes, we have a good idea of what the UI is going to look like, and what kind of UX we want to support.
+Currently what we have is a select on the options page with a half finished form.
+I think we should copy the current item list state and create another container component to be the left-most category list.

+First, breakfast.

 ## Deploying the PWA